ptdewey/website/content/signal-and-noise/signal-and-the-noise.md

 ## Main Ideas

-First, I want to say that I think it is an amazing book that is worth reading for anyone who is interested in statistics, practitioners and laymen alike.
-If you are considering reading it (and are reading my blog for some reason), I highly recommend it.
+First, I want to say that I think it is a pretty decent book that may be worth reading for anyone who is interested in statistics.
+If you are considering reading it (and are reading my blog for some reason), I'd say give it a go.
 The main goal of the book is to investigate why "a vast majority of predictions fail" and to provide some tips to make better predictions.